Monegenix®

 Financial advisers often encourage their clients to “be objective.”

-However, this does not make them invalid, nor does it mean they should not factor into a financial plan.
+This does not make them invalid, nor does it mean they should not factor into a financial plan.

+For clients to be successful, emotions and thoughts must be consistent with one another.
+If a client feels uneasy about a business decision, life insurance policy, or investment, but claims to be knowledgeable about it, this is a huge red flag.
 Likewise, feeling good about an investment that a client admittedly knows little or nothing about is just as dangerous.
 Finally, just because someone is unemotional, doesn’t mean they are logical.